 This form determines your self-employment tax.
 Attach it to your Form 1040 and use it to find out how much annual tax you owe.

-Owning a sole proprietorship presents many tax benefits.
+Owning one of these types of sole proprietorships may offer some tax benefits.
 As mentioned before, a sole proprietorship is not a legal entity.
 For this reason, someone with this type of business does not need to report, file, or pay separate business taxes.
-Additionally, entrepreneurs using this structure will likely pay less tax than those using other types of legal entities like a C corp.
+Additionally, entrepreneurs using this structure will likely pay less personal tax than those using other types of legal entities like a C corp.
 Sole proprietorships, limited liability companies (LLCs), S corps, and partnerships are similar in that profits and losses “pass-through” owners.
 In essence, this means entrepreneurs get taxed on profits only once because the business’s income flows directly through them.

 Pros and Cons of Sole Proprietorship

-As referenced above, there are a variety of business structures an entrepreneur can select when deciding how they’ll operate their company.
+As referenced above, there are a variety of types of sole proprietorships an entrepreneur can select when deciding how they’ll operate their company.
 Check the information below to figure out whether or not a sole proprietorship will work best for you.

 Advantages of a Sole Proprietorship

-- There are no upfront costs to start the business if you’re doing business under your legal name (necessary licenses and permits excluded).
+- There are no upfront costs to start a sole proprietorship if you’re doing business under your legal name (necessary licenses and permits excluded).

 - The business and the owner are one and the same.
 There is no need to separate property and profits between that of the owner and that of the business.